PrimeIntellect-ai/protocol/docs/development-setup.md

 ```

 ## Docker Compose Setup
-You can run all supporting services (chain, validator, discovery, orchestrator) (if you only want to work on the worker sw) in docker compose.
+You can run all supporting services (chain, validator, bootnode, orchestrator) (if you only want to work on the worker sw) in docker compose.

 1. Start docker compose:
    ```bash